 Wood pellet grills are a firm favorite among home cooks.
-That’s because they’re the perfect combination between a normal grill and a smoker, so they eliminate the need to purchase these two separately.
+That’s because they’re the perfect combination between a normal grill and a smoker, so they eliminate the need to purchase these 2 separately!

-There is no doubt that Traeger and Pit Boss are very popular brands on the market.
-Sadly, it is hard to find an objective opinion on which one of them is better, which is why I have prepared an article in which you will see who will win in the Pit Boss vs Traeger confrontation.
+There’s no doubt that Traeger and Pit Boss are very popular brands on the market.
+Sadly, it’s hard to find an objective opinion on which one of them is better, which is why I’ve prepared an article for Pit Boss vs Traeger.

 In this post we'll cover: